Tom Verlaine: Guitar playing and effects

 Verlaine was an advocate of guitar techniques and recording processes including close miking, delay, reverb, slap echo, phasing/flanging, tremolo, etc. Television's first commercially released recording, "Little Johnny Jewel", saw Verlaine, in defiance of common practice, plugging his guitar straight into the recording desk with no amplification.
 Verlaine rarely employed heavy distortion.

-Vibrato was a large part of Verlaine's style and he made extensive use of the Jazzmaster's unique vibrato arm.
-Verlaine used a thin pick and heavy strings (gauges .050 to .013) and tuned down a half step or more.
-In contrast to most modern rock guitarists, he used a wound 3rd string.
-Verlaine usually played with the bridge pickup on, but picked over the neck pickup.
+Vibrato was a large part of Verlaine's style and he made extensive use of the Jazzmaster's vibrato arm.
+Additionally he would often employ 'cello vibrato' with his fingers.
+Verlaine used a thin pick and heavy strings; on later recordings .013 to .050 (.014/.015 to .056 in earlier years), and from the early 1990s onwards he tuned down a half-step or more.
+Verlaine played with the bridge pickup on, but picked over the neck pickup.
 This, according to him, gave a "full yet clear sound".

 The development of Verlaine's style likely was influenced by the way he learned to play; he told a Guitar Player interviewer in 2005 "I never played guitar along with records, so I never learned all the speed licks everybody gravitates to when starting out.
 I know 19-year-old guitarists who can play Danny Gatton solos note-for-note.
-They don’t really know what notes they’re playing, but they do them flawlessly."
+They don't really know what notes they're playing, but they do them flawlessly."

-In popular culture

-In 2022, Swedish writer Aris Fioretos published De tunna gudarna ("The Thin Gods").
-A novel "about longing and vulnerability, nerves and electricity", it tells the life-story of Ache Middler, an aging rock musician with high demands on artistic precision and clarity, who bears a strong ressemblence to Verlaine.
-Like Verlaine, he is born in 1949 and grows up in Wilmington.
-Ache, too, leaves for New York City in the 1960s, where he writes poetry and forms a band (first The Apollo Boys, later Transmission), falls in love with a woman akin to Patti Smith in temperament and beauty, and experiences triumphs with the band’s first records, then enters a kind of no man’s land, good for his artistic development but less advantageous in terms of commercial success.
-In the end, the real affinity between Ache and Verlaine might be the belief the latter formulated thus in an early interview: "I like thinking of myself as invisible.
-I find it a very advantageous way to live.
-Unfortunately, it’s not the way the music business works."
-According to the front matter of The Thin Gods, the novel explores this invisibility as the backbone of both life and art.
-An English translation has yet to appear.